 - support vulnerable young people in the transition to adult life

 - safeguard Eden residents in their homes

 - help those who are trying to help themselves

 - support the vulnerable in the local community

 - help claimants through personal crises and difficult events

 - support those affected by the changes made through the Welfare Reform Act

-We consider that the Discretionary Housing Payment scheme should be seen as a short term emergency fund.
-It is not, and should not, be considered as a way around any current or future entitlement restrictions set out within the Housing Benefit legislation.
-In considering payment of a Discretionary Housing Payment, we will have regard to the amount of funding available to it from the Department for Work and Pensions.
+The Discretionary Housing Payment scheme is a short term emergency fund.
+It is not to a way around any current or future entitlement restrictions.
+The restrictions are set out within the Housing Benefit legislation.
+In considering payment, we have regard to the amount of funding available from the Department for Work and Pensions.